hccpw007/openvpnallinone/README.md

 show users and password
 ## 2.3 Solid static inner IP
 commond:
 sh openvpn.sh -s username 'the last part of ip'
 Some time ，you need solid static ip for team work, you can solid the vpn inner ip.
 for example,you can do it for solid static ip of  user001 and user002
 `sh openvpn.sh -s user001 16`
 `sh openvpn.sh -s user002 231`
 the user user001's ip will solid:  10.8.0.16
 the user user002's ip will solid:  10.8.0.231
+Tips: the scope is  2 ~ 254
+## 2.4 Export config files
+The config files in the destitory `/etc/openvpn/client-conf`
+you can export they.
+then, user the